katrinamb/PRNG_ColoringBook/README.md

 COMP 310: Operating Systems Final Team Project

-The LCG algorithm generates PRNGs that correspond to different colors used on the whiteboard pop-up screen.
+The LCG algorithm generates pseudorandom numbers that correspond to different colors used on the whiteboard pop-up screen.